geraintluff/webview-gui/README.md

 		// You can either call the helper to send messages directly: auto success = guiHelper.send(bytes, length);

-		// Or use the host webview extension (which is always defined by the helper) auto *hostExt = guiHelper.extHostWebview;
+		// Or use the host webview extension (actually provided by the helper) hostWebview->send(host, bytes, length);
-		hostExt->send(host, bytes, length);
 	}

 	//----- `clap_plugin` methods -----